Thompson Okanagan Junior Lacrosse League: History

-2021: Due to the ongoing Covid-19 pandemic there was no regular season play.
-With an ease of covid-19 restrictions though, the league held a two week-end tournament-style playoffs on July 10 and July 24.
+2021: Due to the ongoing COVID-19 pandemic there was no regular season play.
+With an ease of COVID-19 restrictions though, the league held a two week-end tournament-style playoffs on July 10 and July 24.

 Heather Davis becomes the leagues (seventh) Commissioner after Jeff Hanley vacated the office mid-term.

-2022: Teams play a 16 game regular season, playing the other teams 4 times, 2 home and 2 away.
-The pre-season 17th Annual Archie Jack Memorial Icebreaker Tournament was held on April 23.
-The season saw numerous games rescheduled, forfeited, and cancelled out right.
-The most controversial of these games was the forfeiting of the Vernon Tigers home opener.
-Citing lack of healthy players the South Okanagan Flames could not make the game to play Vernon.
+2022: The annual preseason tournament was cancelled.
+Teams played a 16-game regular season with many being rescheduled, forfeited and cancelled.

 A game between the South Okanagan Flames and Kamloops Venom required the attention of the British Columbia Lacrosse Association.
 Kamloops originally won the game 12-4 but, the Flames protested citing an ineligible player.
-The game was eventually awarded to the South Okanagan Flames as a 1-0 win.
+The game was eventually awarded to the South Okanagan Flames as a 1–0 win.
 The playoffs overall were very straight forward.
 However the Kelowna Kodiaks had to forfeit game 3 of their best-of-three series due to the arena not having enough staff to operate.

+Due to an oversight by the league its Domain Name, tojll.com lapsed some time between July 6 and Sept 21, it has since been taken over by an Asian entrepreneur.

+2023: The Armstrong Shamrocks merged with the Vernon Tigers to play as the Vernon Tigers for a one-year trial.
+They will be playing their home games in Armstrong, Vernon and Salmon Arm.

+The pre-season 18th Annual Archie Jack Memorial Icebreaker Tournament was held on April 8 in the Enderby Arena.
+Each team was to have played two games however, the floor conditions were an injury risk so, games were cancelled or ended early.
+Teams played a 14-game regular season in which the Kamloops Venom had a perfect season.

+2024: Armstrong and Vernon will once again play as the Vernon Tigers in a 14-game regular season.

+The league adds the Cranbrook Blackwolves which, will be a probationary team for one season, to see if the TOJLL fits their needs.
+At a special Governors meeting, on September 18, the Blackwolves were accepted as a permanent team of the TOJLL.

+2025: The Armstrong Shamrocks and Vernon Tigers announced that they take a leave-of-absence and a new team would be formed, the North Okanagan Reapers.

+In January the league appointed Wuilbert Jaramillo as its eighth commissioner after Heather Davis resigned following the 2024 Provincials.

+For the playoffs the league introduced a new format which sees the four top teams of the regular season playing a round-robin.
+The top two teams after round-robin play will go head-to-head in a single championship game.